cass-community/cass-community.github.io/_working-groups/integration.md

 #
 charter:
   purpose: |
-    The goals of the CASS Integration Working Group are to improve quality, sustainability, delivery, and interoperability across the scientific and AI software ecosystem.
-Individual efforts take place at the ecosystem and individual product community levels, including on-node and inter-node programming systems, tools, data and visualization, math libraries, and workflows.
-The dual focus on ecosystem and product levels is essential due to the challenges of creating a cohesive ecosystem that includes product communities with different needs and varying levels of maturity.
+    The CASS Integration Working Group's goal is to enhance the quality, sustainability, efficiency, and interoperability of scientific and AI software.
+This happens at two levels: (1) ecosystem level – improving how different software products and communities work together (interoperability); and (2) software product level – improving individual libraries and tools within our software portfolios including programming systems, data and visualization, math libraries, tools, and workflows.
+Since different product communities have unique needs and development stages, focusing on both the broader ecosystem and specific products is essential for creating a well-integrated software environment.
   relationships: |
     Integration working group efforts are often synergistic with the Impact Framework and User-Developer Experience (UDX) working groups.
   lifetime: Standing